Ludwiggle/JWLX/README.md

 3. `refresh` works similarly to `manipulate` but, without a slider, the JS script sends POST requests at regular intervals.
 Valid syntax is `refresh[expr]` with a default update interval of 1s, or `refresh[expr, dt]` with an update interval of `dt` seconds.

 4. `listanimate` mimics ListAnimate and it is very efficient.
 Valid syntax is `listanimate[{e_1, e_2, .., e_N}]`.
 Contrary to the previous functions, `listanimate` does not rely on the Wolfram Engine as a back-end.
-Instead, it exports all the N expressions as PNGs into the ramdisk and eventually it creates an HTML with a slider that select the image to display.
+Instead, it exports all the N expressions as PNGs into the ramdisk and eventually it creates a page with a slider that selects the image to display.